-1. Without depressing the brake pedal, cycle the ignition to the ON/RUN position (do not start the engine).
+- 1. Without pushing the brake pedal, cycle the ignition to the ON/RUN position (do not start the engine). - 2.
+Push and release the down arrow button to scroll downward through the main menu to "Vehicle Info."

-- 2. Push and release the DOWN $\nabla$ arrow button to 2.
-Push and release the DOWN $\nabla$ arrow button to scroll downward through the main menu to "Vehicle Info." - 3.
-Push and release the RIGHT $\triangleright$ arrow button to access the "Vehicle Info" screen then scroll up or down to select "Oil Life." - 4.
-Push and hold the RIGHT > arrow button to select "Reset," then select "NO" or "YES" by pushing the RIGHT $\triangleright$ arrow then push the RIGHT $\triangleright$ arrow button to select reset of the Oil Life to 100%. - 5.
-Push and release the UP $\triangle$ arrow button to exit the EVIC screen.
+- 3. Push and release the right arrow button to access the "Vehicle Info" screen then scroll up or down to select "Oil Life." - 4.
+Push and hold the right arrow button to select "YES" by pushing the right arrow then push and release the right arrow button to select reset of the Oil Life to 100%. - 5.
+Push and release the up arrow button to exit the instrument cluster display screen.